nealey/homepage/content/blog/2022-11-28-smartwatch.md

 I've been wearing that watch for a couple months now and it's no big deal.
 It feels kind of silly writing about it.
 But this is something a lot of people spend time and money thinking about in 2022!

+---

+Update: 2023-09-25

+Since switch jobs, I've been wearing a Casio F-91W.
+I got it for $7 about 10 years ago.
+It tells me the time, date, and weekday.
+It has an alarm, a stopwatch, and a barely-usable light.
+It's been running on the battery it came with since I got it.

+Every 4 years you have to tell it about leap year.

+Apparently, my favorite watch is one I only have to think about every 4 years.